Updated: Jan 12

 “As emphasized in Eastern philosophies, traveling to the past or future can preclude us from embracing the here and now as a primary source of happiness and joy.
 Daniel Everett alludes to this: ‘The Pirahã (an isolated Amazonian tribe) simply make the immediate their focus of concentration, and thereby, at a single stroke, they eliminate huge sources of worry, fear, and despair that plague so many of us in Western societies.’
 But if living in the present provides a more carefree life, it also provides much less of it (the Pirahã’s average life span is around forty-five years, not taking into account infant mortality).
 Ensuring a continuous supply of food, providing permanent shelter, engaging in scientific and artistic endeavors, and preventing and curing diseases all require vast amounts of foresight and planning.
 And therein lies the paradox of mental time travel: it seems to be both the solution and the cause of all our troubles.”

 In my opinion, the paradox can be solved based on which resilience scale one is trying to optimize.
-The second scale, for the western world, mental time travel is a blessing, For the 3rd scale, it is more of a curse as maximizing in the second scale reduces the diversity of evolutionary information provided to the third scale.
+On the second scale, for the western world, mental time travel is a blessing, For the 3rd scale, it is more of a curse as maximizing in the second scale reduces the diversity of evolutionary information provided to the third scale.
 Practically, mental time travel can help extend life.
 But I do wonder if there's a practical limit, once most dangers have been eliminated, it will be our body’s physical existence limit that will end life.

 To take the 2nd scale blessing / 3rd scale curse paradox a step further: Think of a genetic mutation as a way for the genome to provide itself test results.
 That is, genetic mutations that persist in the human host phenotype are kept and mutations occurring in hosts that die are retired.
 To the genome, a mutation is a piece of valuable information to be read and acted upon.
-As humans increase resiliency in the second scale, we are are actually decreasing the availability of mutation based information to the third scale.
+As humans increase resiliency in the second scale, we are actually decreasing the availability of mutation-based information to the third scale.
 To a human, a mutation is a disease to be cured.
 It is like we are in conflict with our own genome!
 It would seem in the end, our genome will likely resolve this paradox in its favor.
 Especially given humans are mere host “survival machines” for the gene.
-But I do wonder what the unintended consequences of reduced genomic information may be?
+But I do wonder what the unintended consequences of reduced genomic information maybe?
 Given the slow nature of genetic evolution, humans may not realize the impact until it is too late to act.

 It seems the measurement of “happiness” is focused more on living in the present.
 Also, I think of Iain McGilchrist and his Master and his Emissary metaphor, where the master is likely to focus on the 3rd resilience scale.
 Also, I think of Einstein’s quote: “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift."
-Einstein may consider solving for the 3rd scale of resilience is a way to optimize the gift.
-Or, at least, not to solely focus on 2nd scale resilience and ignoring the 3rd scale.
+Einstein may consider solving for the 3rd scale of resilience as a way to optimize the gift.
+Or, at least, not to solely focus on 2nd scale resilience and ignore the 3rd scale.

 "This is that the basic unit of natural selection is best regarded not as the species, nor as the population, nor even as the individual, but as some small unit of genetic material which it is convenient to label the gene.
-The cornerstone of the argument, as given earlier, was the assumption that genes are potentially immortal, while bodies and all other higher units are temporary." - Richard Dawkins, The Selfish Gene
+The cornerstone of the argument, as given earlier, was the assumption that genes are potentially immortal, while bodies and all other higher units are temporary."

 This puts a finer point on the species scale.
 The human species antifragile nature occurs because of the immortality of the gene.
 The human species is a host for the immortal genome.